 Yes.
-The data shows that the Pfizer vaccine is just as safe and effective for children and adolescents as it is for young adults.
+The data shows that the Pfizer and Moderna vaccines are just as safe and effective for children and adolescents as they are for young adults.
 Unexpected reactions to the shot are very rare.

 As with any vaccine, parents of children with medical complexity should talk to their child’s doctor about getting the COVID-19 vaccine.

 What were the medical profiles of the children who participated in the COVID-19 vaccine trials?